 => It automates the process of assigning the predetermined default roles to users.

 => The plugin allows keeping the website private by assigning no role.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-The author name is Brent Shepherd.
-The publisher name is WordPress Plugin Repository.
-It was first get published on July 04, 2010.
-It was last get upgraded on October 16, 2014.
+The name of the author is Brent Shepherd.
+It is published by WordPress Plugin Repository.
+It was first get available on July 04, 2010.
+It was last get updated on October 16, 2014.

 Controlled Admin Access